KnolCase is a case-based knowledge management tool for

 Properties are ranked based on how common they are for the topic type

-You can select the property from the search list using the up and down keys or
+You can select a property from the search list by using the up and down arrow

-Pressing Tab will select the first match in the list.
+Pressing Tab will choose the first property in the list.

 This adds the property to the statement and moves the cursor to the statement